-As can be seen above, the VTV and VOO ETFs (Value and SP500) hold very similar positions.
-The fee difference is 0.02%, so one can’t really complain about the funds being too similar (you aren’t paying for any differentiation).
-Also, one notices that these funds are different than the academic characteristic-based P/B portfolio.
+As seen above, the VTV and VOO ETFs (Value and SP500) hold very similar positions.
+The fee difference is 0.02%, so one can’t complain about the funds being too similar (you aren’t paying for any differentiation).
+Also, one notices that these funds differ from the academic characteristic-based P/B portfolio.
 This makes sense–Vanguard gives investors access to the market-cap portfolio, for a very cheap price.
 They are not trying to be that different than the market, and by doing so, have helped many investors.
 But clearly, this fund is not the same as the characteristic-based academic portfolio.
 Our Visual Active Share tool can be helpful to visually view the differences between live funds and the characteristic-based academic portfolio.

-Bottom line: We’re building out a capability for investors to assess portfolios based on characteristics, as opposed to factors.
+Bottom line: We’re building out a capability for investors to assess portfolios based on characteristics instead of factors.

 Concluding thoughts on factors vs characteristics

 We started this discussion about factors vs characteristics by highlighting the perpetual debate regarding the value premium–risk or mispricing?
 We introduced an alternative way of viewing the world via characteristics-based asset pricing.